Personal Independence Payment

-This can be in one stay, or several stays, where the gaps between stays are no more than 4 weeks each time.
-Payments will restart when you return home.
+If you are already getting PIP and you go into hospital, payment will stop after a total of 4 weeks (either in one stay, or several stays, where the gaps between stays are no more than 4 weeks each time).
+It can restart when you return home.

-If you pay your own fees for the care home without help from the local authority or health service, your PIP can continue to be paid.
+If you pay your own fees for the care home without help from the council or health service, your PIP can continue to be paid.

-If the local authority helps with the fees, the PIP daily living component will stop after a total of 4 weeks.
+If the council helps with the fees, the PIP daily living component will stop after a total of 4 weeks.

 This can be in one stay, or several stays, where the gaps between stays are no more than 4 weeks each time.
 It can restart if you return home.

-The mobility component is not affected even if the local authority helps with the fees.
+The mobility component is not affected even if the council helps with the fees.